-To calculate wood warbler population dynamics in each study area, we parameterized study area-specific matrix population models with the estimated reproductive output (i.e., mean number of fledglings per nest; Figure 2) for years after mast and nonmast events.
-Because wood warblers rarely produce a second brood after a successful nesting attempt (Glutz von Blotzheim & Bauer, 1991) and we could not identify potential second broods, the number of fledglings per nest was considered equivalent to the number of fledglings per female per year, that is, fecundity.
-As the annual survival of both juvenile and adults could not be estimated for the wood warbler due to extremely low return rates (Wesołowski et al., 2009), we borrowed an apparent survival rate estimate from the willow warbler Phylloscopus trochilus, a closely related species that is very similar with respect to body mass and migration behavior (Keller et al., 2020).
-Adult apparent survival of willow warblers ranges from 0.41 to 0.47 (Morrison et al., 2016; Pratt & Peach, 1991; Tiainen, 1983) and we assumed an adult survival of 0.44 for the wood warbler.
-For juvenile apparent survival (i.e., survival of first calendar-vear birds to their second calendar vear), we chose 0.22 because in small passerines, juvenile survival is approximately half of the adult survival (Dybala et al., 2013; Fay et al., 2021; Sæther & Bakke, 2000).
-From the simple life cycle (Appendix S1: Figure S2) we derived a female-based prebreeding census matrix population model (Caswell, 2001):
+To calculate wood warbler population dynamics in each study area, we parameterized study areaspecific matrix population models with the estimated reproductive output (i.e., mean number of fledglings per nest, Figure 2) for years after mast and non-mast events.
+Because wood warblers rarely produce a second brood after a successful nesting attempt (Glutz von Blotzheim and Bauer 1991) and we could not identify potential second broods, the number of fledglings per nest was considered equivalent to the number of fledglings per female per year, i.e., fecundity.
+As annual survival of both juvenile and adults could not be estimated for the wood warbler due to extremely low return rates (Wesołowski et al. 2009), we borrowed an apparent survival rate estimate from the willow warbler Phylloscopus trochilus, a closely related species that is very similar with respect to body mass and migration behaviour (Keller et al. 2020).
+Adult apparent survival of willow warblers ranges from 0.41 to 0.47 (Tiainen 1983, Pratt and Peach 1991, Morrison et al. 2016) and we assumed an adult survival of 0.44 for the wood warbler.
+For juvenile apparent survival (i.e., survival of first calendar year birds to their second calendar year), we chose 0.22 because in small passerines, juvenile survival is approximately half of adult survival (Sæther and Bakke 2000, Dybala et al. 2013, Fay et al. 2021).
+From the simple life cycle (Appendix S1: Figure S2) we derived a female-based pre-breeding census matrix population model (Caswell 2001):